bjssacademy/fundamentals-clean-code/03avoidingconfusion.md

 # Moving on

-For the final part of this guide, let's look at the bigger pciture.
+For the final part of this guide, let's look at the bigger picture.
 How do we grow a larger application out of small pieces?

 ##[Thinking Big >>](/04thinkingbig.md)